The cheapest and fastest trains from Cambridge to Edinburgh

 Find all the dates and times for this journey

-Compare prices and tickets Cambridge to Edinburgh by train or coach
+Compare prices and tickets Cambridge to Edinburgh by train, coach or flight

 18 Jul